LebCit/blog-doc-space/README.md

 Always go for the **LTS** version.
 At the time of writing those lines it's 18.12.1 !

 To install it, just head over it's [Github repository](https://github.com/LebCit/blog-doc) and download it.
-You can also download it's zip by clicking on the following link : [Bloc-Doc ZIP](https://github.com/LebCit/blog-doc/archive/refs/heads/master.zip).
+You can also download it's zip by clicking on the following link : [Blog-Doc ZIP](https://github.com/LebCit/blog-doc/archive/refs/heads/master.zip).

 Once everything is in place, extract the zipped files to a new folder and open it in your IDE (I use the one and only [VS Code](https://code.visualstudio.com/)).
 Then type in the terminal :